iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.4.4/report.md

 > Ive never actually been able to make appointments on this app with my clinic.
 Uninstalling, its just a waste of space<br> :date: __2020-11-24 21:15:15__

 > Cannot book appointments.
 Tried multiple times<br> :date: __2020-11-18 13:19:13__

-> It's not working now I had to uninstall and reinstall and it still doesn't have my gp on the app I've all ways booked on there but it's not working ITS WORONGARY MEDICAL CENTER I HAVE ALWAYS BOOKED THROUGH YOUR APP<br> :date: __2020-11-13 06:24:35__